“The footprint of man is very light out here. It’s where you understand what California was all about before people ruined it.”

 The land parcel, also known as Bixby Ranch, is located in Santa Barbara County, California.
 Home to several species of birds, whales, porpoises, mountain lions and a strong colony of Monarch butterflies.
 In total, the land contains two major terrestrial biomes as well as two marine biomes, or crucial plant and animal communities.

-The Nature Conservancy designated the area a wildlife refuge and nature preserve upon acquiring the land.
+The Nature Conservancy designated the area a wildlife refuge and nature preserve upon acquiring the piece of the California Coast.
 Its neighbors include Los Padres National Forest and other protected areas, making the entire region one large wildlife corridor.

 In the future, students and researchers from the nearby University of California Santa Barbara plan to study the area in order to conduct field surveys of the region.
 This pristine natural laboratory will help ecologists study the effects of climate change on natural habitats.